-Michael has received the Multi-Center Graduate Grant in Politics in 2019, and he is a Q-APS Fellow in the Department of Politics for the year 2020-2021.
+Michael has received the Multi-Center Graduate Grant in Politics in 2019, and he is a Fellow for the Program for Quantitative and Analytical Political Science (Q-APS) for the year 2021-2022.
 Before coming to Princeton, he received his MSc in Political Science and Political Economy from the London School of Economics and a B.A. in Economics and Political Science from California State University, Los Angeles.